-The Vascular Research Group is headed by Professor Andre van Rij and Associate Professor Greg Jones, and conducts a wide range of research in the fields of vascular biology, genetics, and physiology.
+The Vascular Research Group is headed by Emeritus Professor Andre van Rij and Professor Greg Jones, and conducts a wide range of research in the fields of vascular biology, genetics, and physiology.

 This multidisciplinary group has a wide range of basic science and clinical skills, including molecular biology (genomics, transcriptomics, and proteomics), immunohistopathology, cell culture, and vascular physiology (ultrasonography).